adam-os/Vanity-Number-Project/README.md

 # Vanity-Number-Project
 This project entailed creating a Lambda function that converts phone numbers to vanity numbers and then saving them in a DynamoDB table.
-Then, a call flow is formalised on Amazon connect.
+Then, a contract flow is formalised on Amazon connect.
 In this documentation, I will frstly focus on the code, then the Lambda function and then the Amazon Connect.

 code: